 Disaggregation of Risks within Tier 1 Non-Slice Products

-Except for the Core Rate Design charges defined above, the PRDM will not further sub allocate risk-related costs between or within products prior to September 30, 2041.
-This prohibition of a further sub allocation of risk is limited to Tier 1 Rates and does not apply to any other rates, products, or services that BPA may provide, such as Tier 2 Rates and other PF and non-PF rates, products, and services.
-Any sub allocation of risk in Tier 1 Rates after September 30, 2041, would be decided through a 7(i) Process.
+Except for the Core Rate Design charges defined above, the PRDM will not further suballocate risk-related costs between or within products prior to September 30, 2041.
+This prohibition of a further suballocation of risk is limited to Tier 1 Rates and does not apply to any other rates, products, or services that BPA may provide, such as Tier 2 Rates and other PF and non-PF rates, products, and services.
+Any suballocation of risk in Tier 1 Rates after September 30, 2041, would be decided through a 7(i) Process.
 A proposal to change the suballocation of risk in the Tier 1 Rates after September 30, 2041, in a 7(i) Process, will not be considered a revision to the PRDM.

 Cashflow Considerations